Fire-rated wall assemblies and passive fire-stopping systems are key elements to the design of all commercial buildings.

 Most importantly, compartmentation limits the distance a fire can spread throughout the building and complements the sprinkler systems.
 This reduces property damage and affords occupants the needed time to safely evacuate the structure.
 Otherwise, the passive fire protection systems lie dormant and hidden from public view until a fire spurs them into action.

-The most important area of concentration for passive fire protection systems are wall assemblies.
+The most important area of concentration for passive fire protection systems is wall assemblies.
 All of today’s building codes require these assemblies to be tested by industry standards to evaluate their fire resistance.

 Evaluating fire-rated wall assemblies